AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

   Additionally to the _Extra Visualizations_, another feature added to their website was the "_People Associated with the Wich Trials: Residence_".
 Here the maps intentions are to show civilians who were apart of the witch trials mainly focusing on accusers, judges, or investigators.
 A problem encountered with this portion of the maps is it does not load completely.
 You're left toggling around a square box with no words or pins that direct where any of the information is.

- A suggestion for this issue would be removing the map and adding he following information in a word format.
-This would allow the viewers to take a break from the interacive maps and bubble charts and getting a moment to read through and retain some information over civilians who took part of the witch trials.
+ A suggestion for this issue would be working on the map zooming and labels.
+This would allow the viewers to be able to look through the map and having labels would cause less confusion on what part of the world you are in.
+Adding some already known addresses would help the search for locations as this information may not be wildy known to many.